aconrad/pulley-interview/README.md

 ## Technology decisions

-* [Python](https://www.python.org/): I'm most comfortable with Python, despite not known for not being the fastest language, I understand the language well enough to squeeze the most performance out of it.
+* [Python](https://www.python.org/): I'm most comfortable with Python, despite not known for being the fastest language, I understand the language well enough to squeeze the most performance out of it.

 * [Uvicorn](https://www.uvicorn.org/): To leverage async/await in Python within